utilmeta/utilmeta-py/docs/en/guide/client.md

 	articles: ArticlesClient
 ```

-In this example, we `ArticlesClient` mount the class on the `articles` `APIClient` path to, and `UserClient` we mount the class on the `user` path so that when we make the following call
+In this example, we mount the `ArticlesClient` class on the `articles` path of `APIClient`, and `UserClient` on the `user` path, so that when we make the following call

 ```python
 >>> client = APIClient(base_url='http://127.0.0.1:8000/api')
 >>> client.articles.get_feed(limit=10)
 ```
-We will actually access `http://127.0.0.1:8000/api/articles/feed?limit=10`, that is, the mounted `Client` class `base_url` will add the mounted route at the end.
+We will actually access to `http://127.0.0.1:8000/api/articles/feed?limit=10`,  the mounted route will append to the `base_url` of  the `Client` class.

-### Mount the path parameters in the route
+### Path parameters

-When you need to define some complex routes, you can’t declare them directly through the class attribute.
-We can also use `@api.route` the decorator to declare the route name, which can also contain path parameters, such as
+When you need to define some routes name that can’t declared directly through the class attribute.
+We can also use the `@api.route` decorator to declare the route name, which can also contain path parameters, such as

 ```python
 from utilmeta.core import cli, api, request, response